PascalRacineVenne/open-weather-2/README.md

 ## Project Status

 This project is currently in production.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.
+Users can search by city name in order to get current weather and a forecast for the next few days.

 Access the final product with [SkySearch](https://tranquil-brushlands-65303.herokuapp.com/).